-TDS deduction doesn’t not depend on the mode of payment, whether it is via cheque, cash, or credit–and it is linked to the deductor’s PAN and is deducted.
+TDS deduction does not depend on the mode of payment, whether it is via cheque, cash, or credit.
+Every transaction is linked to the deductor’s PAN and is then deducted.

 Tax at source is deducted on the below-mentioned payments-

-However, TDS is not applicable to the payments made by individuals are for rent, and the payments made to the doctors and lawyers.
+However, TDS is not applicable to the payments made by individuals are for rent and the payments made to doctors and lawyers.

-TDS is a kind of advance tax and it has to be periodically deposited with the government by the deductor.
-The onus of depositing the TDS lies with the deductor and the role of deductee is restricted to claiming the TDS refund while filing the Income Tax Return.
+TDS is a kind of advance tax, and it has to be periodically deposited with the government by the deductor.
+The onus of depositing the TDS lies with the deductor, and the role of the deductee is restricted to claiming the TDS refund while filing the Income Tax Return.

 Tax deducted at source has to be deposited by the deductor to the central government by filling all the details in the TDS return form.

-TDS return is filed quarterly and the different types of tax deductions can be filed through different forms for TDS return.
+TDS return is filed quarterly, and the different types of tax deductions can be filed through different forms of TDS return.

-Basically, the concept of TDS requires the person responsible to deduct taxes appropriately as per the specified rates, for the payments of specific nature that are being made to a particular recipient.
+Basically, the concept of TDS requires the person responsible for deducting taxes appropriately as per the specified rates for the payments of specific nature that are being made to a particular recipient.

-If there is an excess deduction of TDS, the deductor can claim for a refund of such excess tax deducted at source.
-The excess amount will be refunded as per the specified procedure for TDS refund.
+If there is an excess deduction of TDS, the deductor can claim a refund of such excess tax deducted at the source.
+The excess amount will be refunded as per the specified procedure for a TDS refund.